ldd - list dynamic dependencies of executable files or shared objects

 This option is also useful for extracting additional information solely from the object under inspection, for example, LD_DEBUG.
 See ld.so.1(1).

 Forces ldd to check for an executable file that is not secure.
-When ldd is invoked by a superuser, by default ldd does not process any executable that is not secure.
+When ldd is invoked by with an effective uid of 0, by default ldd does not process any executable that is not secure.
 An executable is not considered secure if the interpreter that the executable specifies does not reside under /lib or /usr/lib.
 An executable is also not considered secure if the interpreter cannot be determined.
 See Security under USAGE.

 Displays the order of execution of initialization sections.
 The order that is discovered can be affected by the use of the –d or –r options.
 See Initialization Order under USAGE.